Wolfpack Blücher: Triton

 U-566 struck first, while north-east of the Azores.
 At 17:56 on 17 August 1942, she fired three torpedoes at Convoy SL-118, hitting the 6,607-ton Norwegian merchant ship Triton twice and sinking her.
 The master, 39 crewmen, two gunners and one passenger abandoned ship, and were picked up by the British merchantman Baron Dunmore.

 Cheshire, Hatarana and Balingkar

 At 18.52 hours on 18 August, U-214 fired four single torpedoes at Convoy SL-118; and hit three ships.
 One torpedo damaged the 10,552-ton armed merchant cruiser HMS Cheshire.
 Another damaged the 7,522-ton British merchant ship Hatarana so badly that she was abandoned by her crew of 108 and was scuttled by gunfire from the corvette HMS Pentstemon.
 The final two torpedoes struck the 6,318-ton Dutch cargo ship Balingkar, sinking her within 15 minutes with the loss of two men from her crew of 93.

 City of Manila

 The next day, 19 August, at 16:22 U-406 torpedoed the 7,452-ton British merchantman City of Manila, which was then abandoned by her crew.
-The next day, the vessel was reboarded by a number of her crew.
-Later the ship broke in two, was abandoned again, and then sank.
-One crew member was lost.
-The master, 83 crewmen and 11 gunners were rescued.